-It was officially proclaimed “Best Major European Festival” at the EU Festival Awards 2013 and 2017, while its Montenegrin edition Sea Dance Festival won the “Best Mid-Sized European festival” Award in 2015.
-The EU Festival Award is considered as one of the most influentual festival awards in the world.
+It was officially proclaimed “Best Major European Festival” at the EU Festival Awards 2013 and 2017.
+The EU Festival Awards are considered as one of the most influential festival awards in the world.
 EXIT has also won the “Best Overseas Festival” award at the UK Festival Awards in 2007, as well as “Best Summer Music Festival in Europe” title for 2016 by the travel portal “European Best Destinations” awarded in cooperation with the European Commission.
 In March 2018 Regional Cooperation Council awarded EXIT Festival as Champion of Regional Cooperation for 2017.

 As festival was formed in the spirit of genuine youth rebellion, as a movement for freedom in Serbia and peace in the Balkans, the festival’s mission statement has been clear from the beginning – to achieve social change with music.
 Social responsibility is still the key aspect of the festival activities, with the main focus on environmental and humanitarian activities, the creative industries development, as well as regional cooperation.